kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/DragAndLift.md

 <div class="photo" style="width: 800px;">
 <img src="img/draglift2.svg" style="width: 500px;">
 <img src="img/draglift.svg" style="width: 500px;">
 <p>The upper figure shows an airfoil moving to the left with velocity $v$ in a fluid at rest.
 The lower figure shows the same airfoil at rest in a fluid stream moving to the right with velocity $v$.
-Both airfoils will experience the same set of forces.
+Both airfoils will experience the same set of forces.</p>
 </div>

 ## Drag Force equation